 What are your career goals?

 Experience and employment history

 List your experience in reverse chronological order as your recent role is the most relevant to the employer.

 When listing each position of employment, state your job title, the employer, the dates you worked and a line that summarises the role.
-Then bullet point your key responsibilities, skills and achievements, and bolster each point with powerful verbs and figures to support each claim and showcase your impact.
+Then bullet point your key responsibilities, skills and achievements, and bolster each point with powerful verbs and figures to support each claim.